Your choice of outlet can have a significant impact on the visibility and impact of your research.

 Use our checklists to help you choose the best journal or conference for you.

-Scopus indexes over 20,000 scholarly journals, conferences and monographs and is the largest bibliographic database in the world.
-If the journal you are considering is not indexed by Scopus, it will seriously affect its visibility, although there are disciplinary differences.
+Another factor affecting a journal's visibility is where it is indexed.
+The Scopus database indexes over 23,000 scholarly journals, 100,000 conferences and an increasing volume of monographs and is the largest bibliographic database in the world.
+If the journal you are considering is not indexed by Scopus, it may negatively affect its visibility, although there are disciplinary differences.
 Scopus is the basis for a number of citation analyses and citation tools.
 They supplied citation data for REF 2014, and the THE and QS League Tables.
 Use this list to check if your journal is covered by Scopus.

-Like it or not, there are correlations in most disciplines between the citedness of journals you publish in and the resulting citedness of the papers they publish.
-Most journals still use the now-discredited Journal Impact Fator as a measure of citedness.
-However the SNIP and SJR are better indictors.
+Field-normalised journal citation indicators such as SNIP and SJR values may offer a window onto #3, the visibility and reach of a journal.
+In some disciplines they may also offer a window onto #2, the rigour of a journal.
+But they never offer a window onto #1, who is reading the journal, and that is top of the list.
 Use Journalindicators.com (home of the SNIP value) and ScimagoJR.com (home of the SJR value) to identify highly cited journals in your field.
 SNIP and SJR values of above 1 are above average.
 More information on this can be found in the section on assessing the impact of your research.

 Is it a major international conference in your field?